 The Andrew Wolstenholme 15 metre and 19.95 metre steel Cruising Barge, has a hull design based aesthetically on the lines of the Dutch Luxemotor Barges, but uses a double chine form to simplify construction.
-This design uses a centre wheel house and a second helm position on the raised aft deck.
+Both designs use a centre wheel house and a second helm position on the raised aft deck.

 We have recently built four of these Bespoke Cruising Barges, all with diverse layouts to complement the individual owners.
 This style of barge makes a fantastic live-aboard with the opportunity of two guest cabins with one en-suite together with the leading cabin and bathroom.
 A special feature of this bespoke barge is the fixed wheelhouse, which is, much more than just a well-equipped control centre for the helmsman.
 The wheelhouse can be featured for dining and socializing with either a wraparound seating area and a table or a L shaped seating with table.
 Both of these possibilities can be converted to a guest bed.

 The wheelhouse can be installed with a comprehensive range of of equipment, from VHF radios, engine displays, charter plotters and radar to auto pilot.
 These can be duplicated on the upper aft deck helmsman position.